gregvandyne/team1/FINAL_REPORT.md

 - Node.js was used for database queries and managing real-time interactions, like user login and account creation.
 It integrated well with PostgreSQL, so our needs were met.
 We could have used this tool better by improving team communication and not duplicating functionality across two servers.
 This introduced a lot of opportunities for conflicts and complex bugs.

 *PostgreSQL:*
 - PostgreSQL served as our relational database for storing book data and user account data.
 It met our needs, and we did not feel like a NoSQL database would have been a better approach to data management.

+- *Django ORM:*
+- The database was built locally using Django, a python web framework with many capabilities including creating databases.
+Django provided the capability of setting relationships such as many-to-one (authors to books), one-to-one (book to title), or many-to-many (authors to genres) to provide additional search support.

 ### Frontend
 *HTML, CSS, Javascript:*